 In order to evaluate our method we performed several experiments on three subsets of the benchmark Corel collection, which were also used in [11, 4].
-First we evaluated the performance of KNN as annotation system and we compared KNN to other state of the art annotation systems [4, 5, 3, 11].
-Then we evaluated how much accuracy improvement can we gain by applying NBIC to KNN.
-The subsets we used were made publicly available by Peter Carbonetto5.
+First we evaluated the performance of knn as annotation method and we compared knn to other state of the art annotation methods [4, 5, 3, 11].
+Then we evaluated how much accuracy improvement can we gain by applying NBI to knn.
+The subsets we used were made publicly available by Peter Carbonetto.
 We used them due to the fact that the data sets are completely annotated at region level, which facilitates the evaluation of our method.
-The images of each subset were segmented with normalized cuts [24].
+The images of each subset were segmented with normalized cuts [23].
 A sample segmented image is shown in Figure 1.